emahuni/strapi-plugin-vitest/README.md

 ```

 This custom initialization script will:
-- overwrite any existing harness files in `test/helpers` directory _(ones that it ships with)_ (so make sure you don't have any changes in there that you can't recover)
+- _**renames**_ any existing harness files/dirs in `test/helpers` directory _(ones that it ships with)_.
   This Test harness has added plugins: [expect-more-jest](https://www.npmjs.com/package/expect-more-jest), [jest-extended](https://www.npmjs.com/package/jest-extended), [sinon-chai](https://www.npmjs.com/package/sinon-chai)
   - uses `.env.test`  file to extend the `.env` file if available.
 This means you can fine-tune the environment for testing purposes, though it maybe for dev purposes as well.
 I use it to turn on or off certain plugins during testing for example.
-- creates a `app.test.ts` example file if missing
+- _**renames**_ a `app.test.ts` example file if missing
-- creates a `vitest.config.js` file if missing
+- _**renames**_ a `vitest.config.js` file if missing
-- creates a `config/env/test/database.(js|ts)` file if missing (review this file, you may not want its defaults.
-In addition, I have noticed sqlite has issues, you may want to use other DB).
+- _**creates**_ a `config/env/test/database.(js|ts)` file if missing

-> This command is meant to be run once to expose the testing harness.
+> This command is meant to be run once to expose the testing harness, however, you can run it any time to get the fresh/updated harness, and it will back up any existing harness files.
 You can freely edit these files if you wish to customize the harness or add new features through extensions and plugins.
-However, note that when you run this command again, it will overwrite files as indicated above.
-You can use VCS to then reset | merge your previous customizations if you so run this command on existing customizations.
+You can migrate your previous customizations from backups it creates if you so run this command on existing customizations.

 #### `tsconfig.config` Modifications